xfdingustc/OpenMAX/cn/chapter3.md

 **Table 3-2.
 Command Syntax**
 ####3.1.1.2  OMX_STATETYPE
-Figure 3-2 illustrates the transitions among states that occur as a consequence of the IL client calling OMX_SendCommand(OMX_StateSet, <state>), where the new state for the component is passed as a parameter.
+Figure 3-2 illustrates the transitions among states that occur as a consequence of the IL client calling `OMX_SendCommand`(`OMX_StateSet`, <state>), where the new state for the component is passed as a parameter.
 A transition name surrounded by curly braces indicates that the transition is not triggered by a command sent by the IL client but is a consequence of internal component events

 ![](img/3_2.png)

 **Figure 3-2.
 OpenMAX Component State Transitions**

 This section describes component states.
-An IL client commands a component to change states via the OMX_SendCommand function using the OMX_CommandStateSet command.
+An IL client commands a component to change states via the `OMX_SendCommand` function using the `OMX_CommandStateSet` command.

 Table 3-3 represents the states of an OpenMAX component.